Do you want to have deeper conversations with clients but concerned with whether they are ready?

 *What if they do not want a financial planning relationship?

-I appreciate that these may seem like valid concerns but let’s take a step back for a moment and look at the bigger picture.
+I appreciate that these reasons may seem valid but let us take a step back for a moment and look at the bigger picture.

 1. A conversation about products, investments, or what the markets are doing.

-2. A deeper conversation about you, what is important to you, and how to plan for and get the life you want.
+2. A deeper conversation about you, what is important to you, and living the life you want.

 Advisers can talk far too much technobabble to clients

-What this will often do is undermine trust, not build it.
+Yet what this can easily do is undermine trust, not build it.
 Why?

 Psychologist William James said: